 With such a concentration of wealth, what would you expect but a luxe approach to parking (super) cars?
 At Hamilton Scotts apartment block, residents can drive their prized possessions into an elevator and straight out into their condo.

 There the automobile takes prime position in the living area, like a home cinema or work of art.
 Because car owners need to pay a current market price of around SG$84,000 ($63,244) for a Certificate of Entitlement, and tax, on top of the cost of the actual vehicle, it's no wonder they want to show them off.

 Signposts in Singapore are written in four official languages -- Chinese, English, Malay, Tamil -- an indication of its multi-ethnicity.

 The annual Chingay parade would be the highlight of many place's year.
 In Sinagpore, it's just one of many colorful ... hey, when's the next party?

-In October or November, Little India is lit up with colorful displays and bazaars during Deepvali.
+-- In October or November, Little India is lit up with colorful displays and bazaars during Deepavali.

 4. Colonial architecture

 No other place does preserved colonial architectural splendor like Singapore.
 The island is dotted with grand white monoliths, all columns, balustrades and verandahs, built by the British in the 19th century.
 But unlike other former colonies in the region, all have been perfectly maintained since the government began protecting heritage sites in 1971.

 Many have new life breathed into them to fulfill present-day purposes.

 Among these are The Fullerton (the former post office headquarters turned hotel), the Old Parliament House (now an arts center) and the Singapore Arts Museum (previously a school).